 Dr. Phil explains to Tina that she must take ownership in her daughter’s behavior because she is the mother, and because her behavior and unstable home life

 is probably contributing to her daughter’s conduct.
 WATCH: Expert Explains To A Mom How Her Behavior Contributed To Losing Custody Of Child — And What He Suggests She Do

 In the video above, he reviews 10 parental fitness factors that Tina must meet before she can regain custody of her child.
 Can she cross any off the list?

 “These are all big things, and if you don’t check those off, not only are you not going to be able to mother the 11-year-old, you’re not going to be able to mother the 1-year-old,” he tells her.
 “These children deserve to be in a home that meets those 10 criteria, and until you can provide those 10 criteria, they need to be somewhere they can have those 10 criteria.”

 Dr. Phil offers Tina resources to help her meet the criteria.
-Watch more of Thursday’s show here.
+Watch more of Wednesday’s show here.
 TELL DR. PHIL YOUR STORY: Conflict so big it needs a Dr. Phil solution?

 Today's Takeaway: Meeting Parenting Standards